CT coronary angiogram

-Regardless of the results of your test, it's a good idea to make lifestyle changes to help protect your heart.
-These include:
+Regardless of the results of a CT coronary angiogram, it's always a good idea to make lifestyle changes to help protect the heart.
+Heart-healthy lifestyle changes include:

 - Eat healthy foods.
-A heart-healthy diet rich in fruits, vegetables and whole grains — and low in saturated fat, cholesterol and sodium — can help you control your weight, blood pressure and cholesterol.
+A heart-healthy diet rich in fruits, vegetables and whole grains — and low in saturated fat, cholesterol and sodium — can help control weight, blood pressure and cholesterol.

 - Stop smoking.
 Smoking is a major risk factor for heart disease, especially atherosclerosis.
 If you smoke, quitting is the best way to reduce your risk of heart disease and its complications.
-If you need help quitting, ask your doctor about smoking cessation methods.
+If you need help quitting, ask your health care provider about smoking cessation methods.

 - Manage health conditions.
-If you have high blood pressure, high cholesterol or diabetes, take your medications as directed.
-Ask your doctor how often you need follow-up visits.
+For high blood pressure, high cholesterol or diabetes, take medications as directed.
+Ask your provider how often you need follow-up visits.